xcape-io/PyProps/PygameProps/PygamePodiumProps/README.md

-﻿# Pygame Podium props
+﻿# Pygame Podium prop
-*A props from <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> using **pygame**.*
+*A prop from <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> using **pygame**.*

-A real word props, we created a rostrum (*podium* in French) powered by a Raspberry Pi; the players have clues in the room to find the correct sequence of coded keys; when a correct key is struck, an associated sound is played and when a wrong key in the sequence is struck, another sound is played.
+A real word prop, we created a rostrum (*podium* in French) powered by a Raspberry Pi; the players have clues in the room to find the correct sequence of coded keys; when a correct key is struck, an associated sound is played and when a wrong key in the sequence is struck, another sound is played.

 Players must play the correct sequence to win the challenge that opens the rostrum hidden door with a linear grip.

 This is a good example of GPIO events with debouncing and audio.

 ## Installation
-This props was created before PyProps library was released so there is no dependencies with PyProps.
+This prop was created before PyProps library was released so there is no dependencies with PyProps.

 You will have to install following Python packages:
 ```bash